soulik/luazmq/README.md

 ZeroMQ binding for Lua

+This binding relies on ZeroMQ 4.0.x+ C API!

-This binding is divided into low level C++ part and high level Lua part.
+It's divided into low level C++ part and high level Lua part.
 Therefore there are two files luazmq.dll (luazmq.so) and zmq.lua.

 Dependencies